MOSTAFA1172m/Image-text-video-I2VGENXL/CONTRIBUTING.md

 # Contributing to Image-text-video-IVGEN-XL

-Thank you for considering contributing to [Image-text-video-IVGEN-XL]!
-Here’s how you can help:
+Thank you for considering contributing to Image-text-video-IVGEN-XL Here’s how you can help:

 ## Getting Started
 1. Fork the repository.